vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-enterprise-grade-software-defined-storage.md

 * Can I increase capacity elastically ?
 * Distribute data across nodes for performance ?
-* Will performace scale with size of cluster ?
+* Will performance scale with size of cluster ?
 * Can I control the number of copies of data retained ?

 ### Additional Needs for an Enterprise